Restaurant Finance Monitor Stock INDXX

 About the Restaurant Finance Monitor Index

 The Restaurant Finance Monitor INDXX index follows a strict rules-based methodology that weights QSR and Fast Casual at 70% with full-service making up the balance.
-The index methodology requires minimum market cap requirements, which historically have narrowed the number of restaurant companies available in the index universe to between 65 and 40 companies.
-The index is rebalanced each quarter pursuant to its methodology, at which time using two proprietary quantitative screens it sidelines six companies that are showing relative underperformance versus the index.
+The index methodology requires minimum market cap requirements, which historically have narrowed the number of restaurant companies available in the index universe to between 30 and 40 companies.
+The index is rebalanced each quarter pursuant to its methodology, at which time, using two proprietary quantitative screens, it sidelines six companies that are showing relative underperformance versus the index.
 As for total weightings in the index, historically the top five companies have each represented about 5-6% of the index, thereafter the next set of 20 or so companies have represented a range of 4-5%.
-The index as of March 29, 2019, holds 26 names which is in the lower end of the range of between 23-34 names.
+The index as of September 30, 2019, holds 23 names which is in the lower end of the range.

 Who Could Benefit From Using the Restaurant Finance Monitor Index?